 Immune checkpoint inhibitors are drugs that release the brakes on your immune system.
-Seven of these drugs are approved to treat cancer.
-They block the proteins PD-1, PD-L1, and CTLA-4 on the surface of immune cells, to let these cells go after the cancerous growth.
+Eight of these drugs are approved to treat cancer.
+They block the proteins PD-1, PD-L1, CTLA-4, and TF on the surface of immune cells, to let these cells go after the cancerous growth.

 Adoptive Cell Therapies